 How is that possible??!

 When it does eventually get to bedtime, we have a 50% chance of a battle.
-What you need, is some tools to help kids sleep!
+What you need are some tools to help kids sleep!

 Just like you have weapons in your battle to get them to eat, I want to give you some tips I have learned to make getting them to sleep a much easier task!